It can be difficult to tell when your baby’s teeth are starting to come in.

 Some infants are born with some baby teeth!
 Although it is rare, it’s also normal and nothing to be worried about.

-Some babies don’t begin teething until they’re around 12 months old.
+Some babies don’t begin teething until around their first birthday.
 This is also normal.

 If you’re a seasoned parent, you might be used to the signs of teething by now.